 Walkup added that he doesn’t plan to distribute any of his brews, so those who want to enjoy what he has on offer will need to come to Snowshoe to purchase his wares at either this brewery or at his nearby tavern.
 Those who do arrive, ready to try some of these brews, will be able to do so in growlers, flights, and pints.

 The Snowshoe WV brewery equipment itself takes up nearly two-thirds of the 4,000 square feet on the building’s main floor.
 Its focus is a five-barrel brew-house, which has the potential to produce double-batch brew days.
 The steam that’s necessary to complete the brewing process is produced by a boiler in a nearby room.
-After the brewing is completed, kegs are being kept in a cold room.
-Beers will not be canned or bottled.
+After the brewing is completed, kegs are kept in a cold room.

 Old Spruce Brewing opens every Thursday and Friday at 4 p.m. and every Saturday and Sunday at noon while it closes at 10 p.m. on each of those four days.
 Its telephone number is 304.572.0391 while those at Old Spruce can also be reached via its Facebook page.
 One of its recent posts there excitedly stated that “our first few months open have been beyond anything we could have hoped for.”